Flickr TipsThis page describes how to get your pictures of parkrun events onto the photos page of an event's website.

-The photographers will need their own Flickr accounts (see http://www.flickr.com).
+Before you startPhotographers will need their own Flickr accounts (see http://www.flickr.com).
 Many photographers will already have Flickr accounts.
-For those who don't, Flickr accounts come in two flavours:
+For those who don't, Flickr accounts come in three flavours:

 Further details are available on the flickr FAQ.

 Adding photos directly from your Photostream